bok1c4/Books/Operating-Systems/notes/Operating-Systems-3-Easy-Steps.md

 #### Context Switch

 **Context Switch** gives the OS ability to stop running one program and start running another on a given CPU; this time sharing mechanism is employed by all modern OSes.

+On top of the **Context Switch** we have something called **Policies**.
+**Policies** are algorithms for making some kind of decision withing the OS.

+For example:

+> [!NOTE]
+> Question:
+> Given the number of possible programs to run on a CPU, which program should OS run?
+> Answer:
+> **Scheduling policy** in the OS will make that decision.
+> It works likely using the historical information (e.g what types of programs are run, performance metrics, is the system optimizing for interactive performance).